-One of the world's first great urbanizations produced the Indus civilization, whose settlements emerged over an extensive area that extends from the Himalaya to the Arabian Sea (Fig. 1).
-The geographical extent of the Indus civilization eclipsed that of its contemporary societies in Mesopotamia and Egypt (Possehl 1999).
-People built Indus settlements within a wide range of environments, from the semi-arid coasts of Gujarat to the well-watered plains of northwest India.
-Life in these contrasting regions required a flexible and diversified agropastoral economy that responded to a wide variety of local contexts (e.g. Weber 1999; Madella & Fuller 2006; Wright 2010; Chase 2010; Petrie et al. 2016; Petrie & Bates 2017; Bates et al. 2017).
+One of the world's first great urbanizations produced the Indus civilization, whose settlements emerged over an extensive area that extends from the Himalaya to the Arabian Sea (Figure 1).
+The geographical extent of the Indus civilization eclipsed that of its contemporary societies in Mesopotamia and Egypt (Possehl, 1999).
+People built Indus settlements within a wide range of environments, from the semi-arid coasts of Gujarat to the wellwatered plains of northwest India.
+Life in these contrasting regions required a flexible and diversified agropastoral economy that responded to a wide variety of local contexts (e.g., Weber, 1999; Madella and Fuller, 2006; Chase, 2010; Wright, 2010; Petrie et al., 2016; Bates et al., 2017; Petrie and Bates, 2017).
 Five Indus settlements are often identified as cities due to their size, sophisticated Bronze Age technologies, numerous houses, and range of different kinds of structures.
-Four of these sites, Harappa, Mohenio-daro, Rakhigarhi and Dholavira, have been subject to extensive excavations (see Lahiri 2005; Wright 2010; Petrie 2013a; Ratnagar 2016; Green 2021).
-Archaeological surveys have also produced substantial data pertaining to the spatial organization of the smaller sites immediately surrounding Harappa (Wright et al. 2003; 2005) and Rakhigarhi (Singh et al. 2010; 2011; 2018; in press; Green & Petrie 2018; Singh et al. 2019).
+Four of these sites, Harappa, Mohenjo-daro, Rakhigarhi and Dholavira, have been subject to extensive excavations (see Lahiri, 2005; Wright, 2010; Petrie, 2013a; Ratnagar, 2016; Green, 2021).
+Archaeological surveys have also produced substantial data pertaining to the spatial organization of the smaller sites immediately surrounding Harappa (Wright et al., 2003, 2005) and Rakhigarhi (Singh et al., 2010, 2011, 2018a,b, 2019; Green and Petrie, 2018).
 Establishing the maximum extent of these sites is a matter of ongoing debate, as there are many formation processes that impact area estimates.
 However, it is clear that Indus cities were more extensive than the pre-urban settlements that emerged before them in the same region.
-The extent of many of these pre-urban settlements cannot be established due to the overlying remains of settlements that date to the urban phase.
-However, at Harappa (e.g. Meadow & Kenover 2005) and Rakhigarhi (e.g. Nath 1998; 1999; 2001), pre-urban material culture is reported from only around a quarter of the total site area.
+The extent of many of these preurban settlements cannot be established due to the overlying remains of settlements that date to the urban phase.
+However, at Harappa (e.g., Meadow and Kenoyer, 2005) and Rakhigarhi (e.g., Nath, 1998, 1999, 2001), pre-urban material culture is reported from only around a quarter of the total site area.
 Moreover, settlements that were abandoned prior to urbanization tended to be relatively small.
-Kot Diji, a type-site of the pre-urban phase, appears to have extended over less than three hectares (Khan 1965).
+For example, Kot Diji, a type-site of the pre-urban phase, appears to have extended over less than three hectares (Khan, 1965).
 Most scholars would agree that the most densely built part of each Indus city encompassed a core area that (often greatly) exceeded 50 hectares.
-Much of this settlement area was dedicated to houses-domestic residential structures that incorporated courtyards, wells, hearths, and sometimes specialized craft production areas (Sarcina 1979; Cork 2011; Green 2018).
+Much of this settlement area was dedicated to houses-domestic residential structures that incorporated courtyards, wells, hearths, and sometimes specialized craft production areas (Sarcina, 1979; Cork, 2011; Green, 2018).
 The growth of Indus cities coincides with substantial evidence for changes in governance.

 Indus governance can be inferred from different categories of archaeological evidence.
 For example, substantial brick walls and platforms provide direct evidence of collective action, an outcome of governance, because there would have been no way for a single household or social group to mobilize sufficient labor on its own.
 Other forms of evidence are less direct.
-A hypothetical ledger detailing labor obligations may record actual accumulations of past revenue or the aspirations of a presumptive government whose desire for revenue was greater that its capacity to gather it (e.g. Richardson 2012).
+A hypothetical ledger detailing labor obligations may record actual accumulations of past revenue or the aspirations of a presumptive government whose desire for revenue was greater that its capacity to gather it (e.g., Richardson, 2012).
 Rules and protocols that crosscut social groups, and the institutions that form them, are perhaps the most basic indicator of governance.
 However, unless such rules are written down, they do not leave direct material evidence.
 At the same time, the repeated adherence to a standard of production can indirectly attest to shared rules and protocols.
-And indeed, standardization has long been recognized as a basic concept for the analysis of archaeological datasets (e.g. Rice 1991; Eerkens & Bettinger 2001; Roux 2003).
-The production of standardized artifacts is often taken as evidence that they were produced by a group of specialists to meet the demands of a larger population of users.
-However, multiple groups of specialists also often adhere to common standards, a pattern that we can use to infer governance of production, especially when it cooccurs with evidence of collective action.
+And indeed, standardization has long been recognized as a basic concept for the analysis of archaeological datasets (e.g., Rice,